victorjoh/needle-in-a-haystack/README.md

 ```

 ## Assumptions
+* We don't count overlapping matches, for example a file `aaa.txt` with contents
+  `aaaaaa` counts as 2 matches, not 4.
 * We only support the following character encodings: uft8, utf16be and uft16le.
 * We have no performance constraints.